Drake Just Had The Flirtiest

 "Me and Nina were on Degrassi together, by the way," he said with a smile.

-As if any of us could forget Dobrev as Mia Jones, the single teen mum who would leave school to model in Paris.
+As if any of us could forget Dobrev as Mia Jones, the single teen mom who would leave school to model in Paris.

 Dobrev and Drake were like two ships in the night on that show, though.
 She became a series regular in season 7 and Drake left the show for good the following season.
 Despite the two being in different grades, Drake apparently never forgot this underclassman.